 Ligament surgery works very well when it comes to stabilizing the knee joint and preventing further knee injuries such as meniscus tears.
-Unrepaired ligaments present a high risk of subsequent knee injury.
+Unrepaired ligaments present a high risk of a subsequent knee injury.
 Knee ligament repair is an open surgery that carries all the standard risks: blood clotting, infection, anesthesia, and other your surgeon may discuss with you.
-OrthoNebraska’s sports medicine surgeons use newer techniques which allow people to move their knee sooner after surgery to try and decrease the risk of stiffness.
+OrthoNebraska’s sports medicine surgeons use newer techniques that allow people to move their knee sooner after surgery to try and decrease the risk of stiffness.

 What can I expect when I have a Knee Ligament Repair?